 These few household management rules will help you along the way.

-And this is the most important rule:
+And the the most important rule of all: